-Among the foreign companies that are likely to take part in the competition, can be called Rafael, General Dynamics and Uralvagonzavod.
-The conditions of the competition provide for the establishment of close cooperation with large Indian companies.
-In addition, more than nine companies will collaborate in the process of technology transfer, including their own production of the tower, as well as 22 of mobility-related 34 technologies.
-These are expected to be BAE Systems, Mahindra & Mahindra, Tata Motors, Dynamatic Technologies, as well as local related businesses, such as Punj Lloyd, Bharat Forge, Titagarh Wagons and Pipavav Defense.
+Among the foreign companies that are most likely to take part in the competition are Rafael, General Dynamics and Uralvagonzavod.
+The terms of the competition provide for the establishment of close cooperation with large Indian companies.
+In addition, nine more companies will collaborate on technology transfer, including in-house production of the tower, as well as 22 of 34 mobility-related technologies.
+It is assumed that these will be BAE Systems, Mahindra & Mahindra, Tata Motors, Dynamatic Technologies, as well as local related businesses such as Punj Lloyd, Bharat Forge, Titagarh Wagons and Pipavav Defense.

 Companies participating in the FICV project will also be able to take part in the competition for the FRCV platform in parallel, since these projects are expected to have some level of uniformity among the various subsystems, including protection, actuators, suspensions and enclosures.